mihnsen/phonegap-auto-record-video/README.md

+#This project is unmaintained

-# PhoneGap Auto Record Video plugin for Android
+## PhoneGap Auto Record Video plugin for Android